RBMarketing1011/omni_university/README.md

 ## Acknowledgments

-- Big thanks to Colt Steele and Brad Traversy who I learned how to code from.
+- Big thanks to Colt Steele and Brad Traversy who have helped me grow in my development carrer.